iizukanao/picam/README.md

                       (0=transparent..255=opaque; default=255)
-  --blank[=0xAARRGGBB]  Set the video background color to black (or optional ARGB value) --query             Query camera capabilities then exit [timestamp] (may be a bit heavy on Raspberry Pi 1) --time              Enable timestamp
+  --blank[=0xAARRGGBB]  Set the video background color to black (or optional ARGB value) --query             Query camera capabilities then exit --mode             Specify the camera sensor mode (values depend on the camera hardware) [timestamp] (may be a bit heavy on Raspberry Pi 1) --time              Enable timestamp
   --timeformat <spec>  Timestamp format (see "man strftime" for spec)